CESP-ExpHer/Gene_Annotation/1_hg19/1_Analyzing/README.md

 <br></br>
 <kbd> <img src="0_Images/Slide60.PNG"/> </kbd>
 <br></br>
-It should be mentioned that, biologically speaking, the annotation file must be similar to the reference genome that a GWAS data has been derived from.
+It should be mentioned that biologically speaking, the annotation file must be similar to the reference genome that GWAS data has been derived from.
 <br></br>
 <kbd> <img src="0_Images/Slide61.PNG"/> </kbd>
 <br></br>
-However, in our situation, we could devide our data into four category:
+However, in our situation, we could divide our data into four categories:
 <br></br>
 <kbd> <img src="0_Images/Slide62.PNG"/> </kbd>
 <br></br>
-Here are some suggestions for creation of an annotation file:
+Here are some suggestions for the creation of an annotation file:
 Consider union of 5 files (GENCODE_superset, Biomart-ENSEMBL, Paper-EBI_GENCODE, PE, NCBI)
 <br></br>
 <kbd> <img src="0_Images/Slide63.PNG"/> </kbd>